Group-2D/Demo-Project/README.md

 ### Download Steps

 1. Download the correct and most recent download for your OS (Windows, Linux, MacOS, etc...)
-2. Once the Postgres has downloaded, navigate to your start / apps section of your computer / laptop / etc and search for __pgAdmin_4__
+2. Once the Postgres has downloaded, navigate to your start / apps section of your computer / laptop / etc and search for __pgAdmin_4__.
-3. On your first time openning __pgAdmin_4__ you will need to set a password, rememeber the password, you will need this password for configuration
+3. On your first time openning __pgAdmin_4__ you will need to set a password, rememeber the password, you will need this password for configuration.
 4. The setup should now be complete.

 ## Final setup